hardinb/lab_02_plasticwaste/lab-02.md

 The plots below show the same information displayed in Exercises 1 & 2, this time presented as a box plot and as a violin plot.

-The box plot clearly shows the median pwpc score among countries in each continent as well as the countries that have unusually high pwpc scores (i.e., outliers) and how far those outliers are from the typical range of scores.
+The box plot clearly shows the median PWPC score among countries in each continent as well as the countries that have unusually high PWPC scores (i.e., outliers) and how far those outliers are from the typical range of scores.

-Conversely, the violin plot does a nice job of showing how pwpc is distributed in each continent.
-For example, the fact that the violins(?) are more bottom heavy for Africa and South America shows that these continents have a greater proportion of countries with relatively low pwpc than other continents with more peaks and valleys.
+Conversely, the violin plot does a nice job of showing how PWPC is distributed in each continent.
+For example, the fact that the violins(?) are more bottom heavy for Africa and South America shows that these continents have a greater proportion of countries with relatively low PWPC than other continents with more peaks and valleys.

 ``` r
 ggplot(data = plastic_waste,